brainchaosapps/jenkinsPipelineTest/readme.md

 2.  **Enter an item name**, feel free to choose whatever you want for testing puposes.
 3. Choose **Pipeline** as the job type and click **OK**.
 4. Under **Pipeline -> Definition** choose **Pipeline script from SCM** and then choose **Git**
-6. Under **Repository URL** enter: https://github.com/brainchaosapps/jenkinsPipelineTest.git
+5. Under **Repository URL** enter: https://github.com/brainchaosapps/jenkinsPipelineTest.git
+6. Enter `main` for the Branch Specifier
+6. Please make sure `Lightweight checkout` is unchecked
 7. Leave the rest at the default and click **Save**.

 ## Executing the Pipeline